 Photo: Chris Lininger

-Generally, the trail was quite muddy and slippery in places – which should be true if you come on a day when it has been raining.
+Generally, the trail was quite muddy and slippery in places, especially if you came on a day when it had been raining.

 On the morning we went for sunrise – we were the only ones there – and you are about to find out why.